 President of the University of Chattanooga, 1942-1959

-A son of a onetime trustee of the institution, Dr. Lockmiller was the first native of Tennessee and first Methodist layman to become President of the University.
-He was born in Athens in 1906 and graduated from Emory University in 1927, where he was elected to Phi Beta Kappa and where he later earned a master’s degree.
+A son of a one-time trustee of the institution, Dr. Lockmiller was the first native of Tennessee and the first Methodist layman to become president of the University.
+He was born in Athens in 1906 and graduated from Emory University in 1927, where he was elected to Phi Beta Kappa and later earned a master’s degree.
 He also received a law degree from Cumberland University and practiced law in Missouri for four years before enrolling at the University of North Carolina for further graduate studies.
 Upon receiving the degree of Doctor of Philosophy, he entered the teaching profession at North Carolina State College, where he rose from the rank of instructor to head of the department of history and political science.

 Dr. Archie Palmer